End-of-Year Planning: 5 Steps for a Fresh Start

 2. Think About Your Professional Development Goals

-If your work-life balance is a little off kilter, write down the ways you think it can improve.
+If your work-life balance is off-kilter, write down the ways you think it can improve.
 That could mean adopting a more flexible schedule or setting a rule that you won’t check your work email after dinner.
+What aspects are in your control?
 Talk to your manager about the possibility of creating a schedule that works for you.
-If you can’t make your current position work with your personal life, it might be time to take a look at other professional options that could be a better fit.

-If you don’t already have an end-of-the-year meeting set up, ask your manager to schedule one.
-Sitting down with your supervisor can help you understand where you excelled throughout the year and how you can improve moving forward.
+If you don’t already have an end-of-the-year meeting set up, schedule one with your manager.
+Sitting down with your supervisor can help you understand where they feel you excelled throughout the year and how you can improve moving forward.

-This is also a good time to meet with your mentor to discuss your 2024 goals and how to achieve them.
+This is also a good time to meet with your mentor to discuss your 2026 goals and how to achieve them.
+Your mentor likely has good ideas to share about aligning your goals with your growth and breaking down your goals into manageable steps.

 5. Review Your Professional Path

-Start by outlining what’s important to you in a job and what you want to get out of it.
+If you’re considering a change for 2026, start by outlining what’s important to you in a job and what you want to get out of it.
 Do your passions and your job responsibilities align?
-Once you’ve decided what you’re looking for, research the skills and characteristics necessary for these roles.
+Do you need a certain level of professional success to provide for yourself and your family?
+Once you’ve decided what you’re looking for, research the skills and characteristics necessary for these roles

 Consider Becoming an Insurance Agent at Farm Bureau